jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/README.md

 # DC-ShadowNet (ICCV'2021)

 ## Introduction
-This is an implementation of the following paper.
 > [DC-ShadowNet: Single-Image Hard and Soft Shadow Removal Using Unsupervised Domain-Classifier Guided Network](https://arxiv.org/abs/2207.10434)<br>
 >  International Conference on Computer Vision (ICCV'2021)